 Do you think it is appropriate to use the linear model developed to predict bird diversity in North America to predict bird diversity in South America (the example described in question 4)?
 Why or why not (2 points)?

 I lean towards saying no because there are probably lots of differences between these systems that cant be accounted for in the model but I think we should accept either answer as long as the students reasoning is sound.

+I agree.

 Which of the following are true about a linear model and its assumptions.
 If helpful, you can assume the model takes the form of y ~ x (8 points)?